DataDink/InteractionLib/README.md

 by Mark Nelson, Dave Reed, Thomas Dupont

 This is a jQuery plugin library designed to support easy wiring for common ajax and UI interactions.
+For code samples and additional documentation please [visit my blog](http://markernet.blogspot.com/2012/02/interactionlib-sample-code.html).
+(Never fear!
+There will be more code samples!
+I promise!)

 Requirements:
 -------------